-Environmental Assessment Factor Impact Code Impact Evaluation

-NATURAL FEATURES Unique Natural Features, Water Resources 2 The project consists of the repair of an existing 30 feet x 20 feet storage structure and the land conditioning of approximately 5 acres and will be situated on previous agriculture property and will have no impact on unique natural features or water resources.
-There is a creek within the parcel, but the project activities are isolated from any existing water bodies, further reducing the likelihood of impact.
-In addition, the project does not involve extracting water from any existing water sources such as rivers, lakes, or groundwater.
+Environmental Assessment Factor Impact Code Impact Evaluation NATURAL FEATURES Unique Natural Features, Water Resources The project consists of the construction of a new 40 feet by 70 feet storage infrastructure and will be situated on previous agriculture property and will have no impact on unique natural features or water resources.
+There are no water resources within the parcel.
+This means that the project's activities are isolated from any existing water bodies, further reducing the likelihood of impact.
 Therefore, the project will have no impact on water resources.
-Vegetation, Wildlife The project consists of the repair of an existing 30 feet x 20 feet storage structure and the land conditioning of approximately 5 acres and will occur on land previously used for agricultural purposes and will continue in that capacity.
+Vegetation, Wildlife 2 The project consists of the construction of a new 40 feet by 70 feet storage infrastructure and will occur on land previously used for agricultural purposes and will continue in that capacity.
 There may be wildlife attracted to the storage but no negative impact on wildlife.
-For the land conditioning the removal of vegetation 2 (grass, shrubs and trees), rocks, or debris from the proposed planting area) will be necessary.
-The contractor must have Best Management Practices (BMPs) to minimize environmental impacts, particularly to prevent erosion, sedimentation, and habitat disruption.
-DNER authorization is required for tree clearing or pruning.
-The landowner and/or the contractor will contact the Permit Management Office to determine permits and authorizations required prior to construction.
-Climate Change 2 The project consists of the repair of an existing 30 feet x 20 feet storage structure and the land conditioning of approximately 5 acres.
+For the installation of the storage warehouse the removal of vegetation will not be necessary.
+Climate Change 2 The project consists of the construction of a new 40 feet by 70 feet storage infrastructure.
 The Re-Grow Program proposed project aims to increase resiliency in the agricultural industry to prepare for future climate related disasters.
 The project will not contribute to climate change and will provide a minor net benefit by allowing for increased food production.
-In terms of the project's susceptibility to climate change, the agricultural components may encounter challenges due to the potential impact of drought conditions.
-This is a small agricultural project with no measurable impact on climate change factors.
+Regarding the project's susceptibility to climate change, the agricultural components may still face challenges from potential drought conditions, even though local water connections are planned.
+While the project is small and not expected to have a measurable impact on climate change factors, reliance on local water sources could mitigate some risks associated with drought.